 Plus, exercise also reduces stress, which is another huge factor that drives people to eat food, even when they are not hungry.

-Overall, the peloton is better than orangetheory for weight loss not only because it has more classes variety, but also it allows you to stay active without leaving your home.
+Overall, the peloton is better than Orangetheory for weight loss not only because it has more class variety, but also because it allows you to stay active without leaving your home.